Thermodynamics

 Refrigeration Cycles

-A refrigerator/AC moves heat from cold to hot (opposite of engine).
+A refrigerator or AC moves heat from cold to hot, the opposite of an engine.

 Coefficient of Performance (COP)